Levin College of Law

 The Center for Governmental Responsibility at the University of Florida College of Law began in 1972 as the result of a $66,000 grant from the McIntosh Foundation of South Florida.
 CGR was tasked with examining the reduction in housing and civil rights programs funding.
 CGR played a role in federal lawsuits, filing an amicus brief in the U.S. Supreme Court, and other high-profile cases.
 As a result of these achievements, the McIntosh Foundation continued to provide financial support to CGR.

 CGR was organized permanently for research and public policy work under founding director Jon Mills, UF Law Dean Emeritus.
-Dean Mills continues to lead the center after fifty years along with constitutional law scholar and public policy advocate, Professor Danaya Wright.
+Dean Mills continues to be active in the Center post-retirement, along with constitutional law scholar and public policy advocate Professor Danaya Wright.

 Over the years, CGR has evolved to cover a variety of major projects, policies and programs.
 CGR expanded to include domestic and international programs in environmental law, social policy law, government law, and trade law.
 Each year multiple members of the UF Law faculty partner with CGR faculty and staff in various activities.